Connect with others who understand.

 • Primary bilateral macronodular adrenal hyperplasia (PBMAH)

-• Isolated micronodular adrenal hyperplasia (iMAD)
+• Isolated micronodular adrenal disease (iMAD)

 • Primary pigmented micronodular adrenal hyperplasia (PPNAD)

-What Causes BAH and CAH?
+What Causes Bilateral and Congenital Adrenal Hyperplasia?

 How Does BAH Develop?